UW-Hydro/VIC/README.txt

         per grid cell).
 Without this fix, attempts to skip grid cells fail.
 GCT

+Fix reading/writing of state files when QUICK_FLUX is TRUE

+        Files affected:

+        get_global_param.c
+        make_dist_prcp.c
+        make_energy_bal.c
+        vicNl.c
+        vicNl.h

+        In previous releases, if QUICK_FLUX=TRUE, the number of soil thermal nodes is changed after being recorded in the state file.
+The resulting mismatch between Nnodes in the state file header and the actual number of node temperatures recorded in the state file prevents VIC from being able to read the state file.
+This has been fixed.
+GCT

+Fixed bug in error trapping when INIT_STATE filename matches SAVE_STATE filename

+        Files affected:
+        get_global_param.c, open_state_file.c

+        Previously, the checks for matches would occur in get_global_param even though the SAVE_STATE filename wasn't created until open_state_file.
+        The output name setting was moved from open_state_file to get_global_param.
+GCT

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****